junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 When people start coming in, they are right in the middle of a round of sword fighting and training.

-Obi-Wan taught him how to properly hold the stick -- of course they'll start with stick -- how to adjust his stance for both attacking and defending, how to move to dodge, how to duck, how to attack.
+Obi-Wan taught him how to properly hold the stick -- of course they'd start with sticks -- how to adjust his stance for both attacking and defending, how to move to dodge, how to duck, how to attack.
 Anakin is absolutely the fastest learner he's ever seen.

 And right now, they're going through a mock match.

-"Don't hold back when you try to hit me," Anakin has said.
+"Don't hold back when you try to hit me," Anakin says.

 "Are you sure?"
-Even with his talent and his level of Force, there is he can beat Obi-Wan after two-hour of training, is he?
-Obi-Wan sincerely considers if it counts as child-abuse -- okay, he's already a grown man age, but he's still like a kid in his eyes.
+Even with his talent and his level of Force, there is no way he can beat Obi-Wan after two hours of training, is he?
+Obi-Wan sincerely considers if it counts as child abuse -- okay, he's already a grown man, but he's still like a kid in his eyes.

 But he can see the boy is determined.
 "Don't regret it," he warns him, and then the fight starts getting brutal.

 Anakin is nimble and creative; he moves fast and unconventionally; there is practically no way of predicting where his next blow is.
 Even Obi-Wan has to pull up all his attention to make his defense impermeable.
-He manages to keep the blow and attacks at six-inch's range.
+He manages to keep the blow and attacks at six inches' range.
 Whatever Anakin tries, he can't even get any closer to him.
 The boy is visibly getting impatient, and his moves are reckless and careless.

 "You'll lose if you keep doing that."
 Obi-Wan finds a gap in his move and swings the wooden stick at him.
 It hits the boy at the waist.

 "This is how you got cut in half," Obi-Wan comments, retracting his stick, dancing around to enlarge their distance, giving both of them a moment to breathe.

 "Is this how you kill that Sith Lord?"
 Anakin stares at him with wolf-like eyes.
 He looks like a predator locking his eyes on his prey.
 His eyes are sharp and almost murderous.
 The bare sharpness and coldness in them make Obi-Wan shiver in uneasiness.
-It's the brutal dark side that he hasn't seen, or he'd noticed but rather not seeing.
+It's the brutal dark side that he hasn't seen, or he'd noticed but rather not see.

 "It is," Obi-Wan answers plainly.
 A sharp blow of wind comes straight to his face at the split second of his distraction because of the conversation.
 Obi-Wan has to jump back in a large startled jump to prevent that stick from striking through his skull.